rainbow-alex/phi/implementation_notes.md

 ## Lexer hacks

-The lexer implementation is based on using token_get_all().
+The lexer implementation is based around `token_get_all()`.
-Unfortunately token_get_all() always lexes for the current php version.
+Unfortunately `token_get_all()` always lexes for the current php version.
-So if you're lexing 7.2 code with php 7.4, it will recognize 1_2_3 as a valid integer literal.
+That means if you're lexing 7.2 code with php 7.4, it will incorrectly recognize `1_2_3` as a valid integer literal.

 The lexer contains several hacks for working around backwards/forwards incompatible changes in lexing.
 By temporarily inserting/deleting specific characters we break/create tokens so token_get_all does the right thing.
 Afterwards the inserted/deleted characters are restored.

-I briefly experimented with implementing a completely userland lexer using preg.
+I briefly experimented with implementing a completely userland lexer using regex.
-It was mostly ok, only 3-4x slower, but I ran into trouble with "${expr}" syntax.
+It was mostly ok, seemed only 3-4x slower, but I ran into issues with "${expr}" syntax.
 This is syntactically valid PHP: `"${"test"{"${"bar"{1}}"}";`.
+I abandoned the attempt... :P

 ## Fuzz testing

 To cover all the different ways PHP's expressions and constructs interact, test cases for parsing, validation and autocorrect are generated.
-Results of parsing are compared against the output of `php -l` or the php-parser AST for the same code.
+Results of parsing are compared against the output of `php -l` or php-parser ASTs for the same code.

 See `ParserFuzzTest.php` and `NodesFuzzTest.php` for more details.

 ## Code style

 I know it's not PSR.
-If you want to contribute and have a problem with it we can discuss it, otherwise it is my call.
+If you want to contribute code and have a problem with it we can discuss it, otherwise it is my call.